 1972 Outstanding Contributions Through Service to the Professional of Clinical Chemistry

-Dr. George T. Lewis has been selected to receive the 1972 AACC Award for outstanding service by a clinical chemist to the benefit of clinical chemistry as a profession.
+Dr. George T. Lewis has been selected to receive the 1972 the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for outstanding service by a clinical chemist to the benefit of clinical chemistry as a profession.
 This award is sponsored by the Fisher Scientific Company.

 Dr. Lewis has been active in Association affairs since he became a member in 1949.
 He has participated on various committees, including the Publications Committee and Board of Editors, Clinical Chemistry, and has made other substantial contributions to Association programs.
 His enthusiasm and organizational activities resulted in the formation of the Florida Section.
-The success of this undertaking was demonstrated in 1963 when this section was host to the annual meeting of the AACC.
+The success of this undertaking was demonstrated in 1963 when this section was host to the annual meeting of the the Association for Diagnostics & Laboratory Medicine (ADLM).
 Dr. Lewis, as chairman, devoted considerable talent and effort to this production.

 Dr. Lewis was born in Bolton Landing, New York, received his doctorate in biological chemistry from the University of Michigan, and served on the faculty at Emory University until 1951.
 Subsequently he was professor and chairman of the Department of Biochemistry at the Miami University School of Medicine and Associate Dean of the Medical School.